SameerAlSahab/lazy_patcher/README.md

 ## 🛠️ What is Lazy Framework Patcher?

-**Lazy Framework Patcher** is a professional, highly-automated solution for remotely patching Android firmware components—including `framework.jar`, `services.jar`, custom `.jar` files, and APKs.
+**Lazy Framework Patcher** is a highly-automated solution for remotely patching Android firmware components—including `framework.jar`, `services.jar`, custom `.jar` files, and APKs.
 Designed for modders, developers, and advanced users, it leverages GitHub Actions to perform patching in the cloud, with robust patch validation and artifact management.

 ---